What to expect from a Virtual 401k Audit

-Did your company’s 401(k) plan have 120 or more participants at the start of the plan year?
+Did your company’s 401k plan have 120 or more participants at the start of the plan year?
 If so, you’ve hit the federally-mandated minimum to have an audit.
-A 401(k) audit will thoroughly examine the accuracy of your company’s 401(k) plan management, administration, and regulatory compliance from the previous year.
+A 401k audit (whether a virtual 401k audit or in-person) will thoroughly examine the accuracy of your company’s 401k plan management, administration, and regulatory compliance from the previous year.

-Alternatively, some audit firms prefer to use a fully modern, distributed virtual auditing process.
-With virtual auditing, your company can engage in the auditing process at your own speed and without having to dedicate extra resources and physical space to the auditing company.
+Alternatively, some audit firms prefer to use a fully modern, distributed virtual 401k audit process.
+With virtual 401k audits, your company can engage in the auditing process at your own speed and without having to dedicate extra resources and physical space to the auditing company.
 Virtual auditing also allows for a distributed approach that makes it easy to spread the tasks across multiple stakeholders using the established virtual platforms.
 During a virtual audit, the auditors employ various digital tools that eliminate the necessity of physical travel and meetings.
 Virtual auditing tools include video conference software like Zoom and secure web-based documenting apps like Smartsheet.
-These digital options help reduce the burden on both the auditors and their clients, allowing clients to more efficiently self-pace through the auditing process.
+These digital options help reduce the burden on both the auditors and their clients, allowing clients to more efficiently self-pace through the virtual 401k auditing processes.

 Step 1: The Engagement Letter

 Despite the name, there are no diamond rings involved here.
 Whether the auditor is operating via a traditional or virtual 401k audit, the process begins with the auditor issuing an engagement letter.
 The engagement letter is a fairly standard agreement between the auditor and the client that helps set the limitations and expectations involved in the 401k audit.

 Within the engagement letter, you can expect the auditor to: